 20.20.
 Headers.
 Headings and captions used in the Agreement are for reference purposes only and will not have any effect on the interpretation of the Agreement.

 "Affiliate" means any entity that directly or indirectly Controls, is Controlled by, or is under common Control with a party.

-"AUP" means the then-current acceptable use policy for the Services described at http://looker.com/trust-center/legal/customers/aup-lss.
+"AUP" means the then-current acceptable use policy for the Services described at /trust-center/legal/customers/aup-lss.

 "BAA" or "Business Associate Agreement" is an amendment to the Agreement covering the handling of Protected Health Information (as defined in HIPAA).

-"Beta Features" means any Services features or functionality which Looker may make available to Customer to try at no additional cost, and which is designated as beta, trial, non-production or another similar designation.
+"Beta Features" means any Services features or functionality which Google may make available to Customer to try at no additional cost, and which is designated as beta, trial, non-production or another similar designation.

 "Brand Features" means each party's trade names, trademarks, logos, domain names, and other distinctive brand features.

-"Customer Hosted Deployment" means the Software installed by or for Customer at Customer's premises or on a Customer-controlled server within a third-party data center.
+"Customer Hosted Deployment" means the Software installed by or for Customer at Customer’s premises or on a Customer-controlled server within a data center selected and managed by Customer.
 A Customer Hosted Deployment includes the In-Product Services.

 "Customer Indemnified Materials" means Customer Data and Customer Brand Features.

 "Confidential Information" means information that one party or its Affiliate ("Disclosing Party") discloses to the other party ("Recipient") under the Agreement, and that is marked as confidential or would normally be considered confidential information under the circumstances.
 Customer Data is Customer's Confidential Information.
 Confidential Information does not include information that is independently developed by the recipient, is shared with the recipient by a third party without confidentiality obligations, or is or becomes public through no fault of the recipient.